jsnider3/jsnider3.github.io/_posts/2015-08-17-tictactoe.markdown

 type of game seemed like a decent scope for a “My First Android” kind of project.
-Thus, I set out to create a game of tic-tac-toe where the AI plays perfectly (and is therefore unbeatable) unless you pay 99 cents in which case it plays randomly and can be beaten 99.4792%<sup>1</sup> of the time.
+Thus, I set out to create a game of tic-tac-toe where the AI plays perfectly (and is therefore unbeatable) unless you pay 99 cents in which case it plays randomly and can be beaten 99.4792%{% fn_ref 1 %} of the time.

 #### Design overview